 Dorothy is a Master Gardener, former newspaper reporter, and the author of several books.
 Michael is a landscape/nature photographer in NM.

-A blackberry lily (Belamcamda chinensis) is a stunning flower that is native to China, Japan, Russia, and Korea, but we gardeners in the United States are lucky that they have managed to find their way into many gardens across parts of North America.
+The blackberry lily (Belamcamda chinensis) is a stunning flower that is native to China, Japan, Russia, and Korea.
+We gardeners in the United States are lucky that they have managed to find their way into many gardens across parts of North America.
 Across many of the northeastern states, they can be found growing wild along roadsides and in pastures.

 The tubers from mature plants will transplant easily.
 Flowers will usually appear the second year after planting, but if you are planting seeds and plant them early enough, the flowers will usually appear the first year.